Ruchi600/Wordpress-Stuff/README.md

 # Wordpress-Stuff

-Create Book PLugin in whcih add books , retrive last 5 years bokk and user can instal update the rating also filter in rating.
+Create Book PLugin in which add books,author,publish year,categories/tag and  retrive last 5 years publised book and user can add the rating from frontend. user can filter the books as per categories and filter as rating.

 we use custom post type, custom texnomies, custom meta box, admin ajax.

 Custom post types

-To register a custom post type, use the WordPress register_post_type function. function takes two parameters: the name of the custom post type, and an array of arguments that define the custom post type.
+To register a custom post type, use the WordPress funtion register_post_type function. function takes two parameters:
+   1. name of the custom post type,
+   2. Array of arguments that define the custom post type.

 example of creating the arguments array, and calling the register_post_type